STAR IDAZ Approach

 Coronaviruses cause a number of important diseases in livestock, poultry, companion animals and humans, including infectious bronchitis (poultry), transmissible gastroenteritis virus (pigs), calf diarrhoea, enteritis (turkeys) and porcine epidemic diarrhoea (PED).
 The emergence of zoonotic coronaviruses causing MERS, SARS and COVID-19 has increased interest in this group of viruses and their ability to jump species.

-On June 2020, STAR-IDAZ IRC with the Collaborative Working Group on Animal Health and Welfare Research (CWG-AHW) organised the online webinar, ‘Pandemic: a one health view of emerging infectious diseases’.
-STAR-IDAZ IRC is currently conducting gap analyses and developing research roadmaps focusing on diagnostic development, vaccine development and disease control strategies.
+On June 2020, STAR IDAZ IRC with the Collaborative Working Group on Animal Health and Welfare Research (CWG-AHW) organised the online webinar, ‘Pandemic: a one health view of emerging infectious diseases’.
+STAR IDAZ IRC conducted gap analyses and developed research roadmaps focusing on diagnostic development, vaccine development and disease control strategies.

 Working group